khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 - Use a `fieldset` with `legend` (set in bold font weight and positioned above the group of radio buttons) to group a set of radio buttons.
 Some screen readers will announce the contents of the legend before each nested input to maintain context for a user.
 - [Help text](/components/forms#help-text) can be added below the radio button label or as a paragraph below the group.

-### Visual Design

-- Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
-- A vertical (stacked) layout is preferred, with one radio button per line.
-For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
-- Avoid mixing stacked and inline radio button groups within the same form or context.

 ### Interaction

 - Users are able to select an option with click/tap on the radio button or its label.